aandergr/kspalculator/README.md

 In contrast to the constraints, preferences aren't hard requirements for a design suggestion to be shown up.
 Adding preferences only adds criterias under which designs may be considered better than others.
-This means, speciying more preferences, *more* designs will be suggested.
+This means, specifying more preferences, *more* designs will be suggested.

-If you specify `--cost`, results will be sorted by their coss instead of their mass.
+If you specify `--cost`, results will be sorted by their cost instead of their mass.

 For a brief reference for options, call `kspalculator.py --help`.
 To display the version of the tool as well as the corresponding version of Kerbal Space Program, call `kspalculator.py --version`.

-Note that kspalculator calculates optimal design for one stage only (or two if you allow boosters, where the first is a stage only utilizing solid fuel boosters).
-It will never split your design up into multiple stages.
+Note that kspalculator calculates optimal designs for one stage only (or two if you allow boosters, where the first is a stage only utilizing solid fuel boosters).
+It will never split up your design into multiple stages.

-### Example Session
+### Example

 Imagine we build a light Mun lander, having a payload of 1320 kg.
 That is a Mk1 Command Pod, four LT-05 Landing Struts, a Parachute, a Heat Shield, a Stack Decoupler and Solar Panels.
 We want to have two stages: the upper one